zedlopez/ifm/Examples/Prolegomena.md

 Room descriptions often make the player character out to be a bit of a savant, able to count whole stacks of items at a glance: "You see 27 paper clips here."

-We can adjust this behavior to our liking, though, with the printing a number... activity, as follows:
+We can adjust this behaviour to our liking, though, with the printing a number... activity, as follows: